yyli28/d2mr-assessment-yyli28/assessment.md

 -   Final approved engagement points (up to 10):
 -   Total points (up to 50):

-Engagement points are awarded for going above and beyond the expectations of the project and are not guaranteed on any given submission..
+Engagement points are awarded for going above and beyond the expectations of the project and are not guaranteed on any given submission.
 Demonstrating the assessed learning objectives earns you points in those categories, but engagement points are awarded for exceptional effort, creativity, or skill.

 TAs may recommend engagement points provisionally, but the instructor will make the final decision on engagement points.